Last Updated on

 - RB303 tonearm

-The Rega Planar 3 is, with little doubt in my mind, the best turntable under $1000.
+The Rega Planar 3 is, with little doubt in my mind, one of the best turntables under $1000.
 It has all the finesse and exceptional build quality you'd expect in a turntable in this range.
 It also has luxuriously splendid sound quality thanks to a handful of innovations.

 The first of these is the plinth.
 Conventional wisdom says that the heavier the base, the more vibrations it will absorb and thus, the better the sound quality.

 Rega has turned that philosophy on its head.
 Instead of a heavy plinth, Rega has used a lightweight plinth core with a rigid resin skin on top.
 This results in very low weight but with exceptional rigidity which, Rega says, improves sound output (notice the thinness of the plinth above).

 Another new feature is the RB303 tonearm.
 This is based off the RB300 tonearm that Rega used in previous avatars of the Planar 3.
 There aren't a lot of design changes between the two, but structurally, the RB303 is stiffer and feels more robust.